fagan2888/proj2_29_python/README.md

 # Project 2
-Implementation of Dijsktra Algorithm on point and rigid robot,
+Implementation of Dijkstra Algorithm on point and rigid robot,

 ## Description
 - Check the feasibility of all inputs/outputs (if user gives start and goal nodes that are in the obstacle space they should be informed by a message and they should try again).